kevinburke/nacl/README.md

 as well as some utilities for generating and loading keys and nonces, and encrypting messages.

 Many of them are simple wrappers around functions or libraries available in the Go standard library, or in the golang.org/x/crypto package.
+Other code I copied directly into this library with the appropriate LICENSE; if a function is longer than, say, 5 lines, I didn't write it myself.
 There are no dependencies outside of the standard library or golang.org/x/crypto.

 The goal is to both show how to implement the NaCL functions in pure Go, and to provide interoperability between messages encrypted/hashed/authenticated in